anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **Romans 10.8b-13** is about salvation through Jesus' death and resurrection: 'if you confess with your lips that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved'.
-* **Luke 4.1-13** is about Jesus being tempted by the devil in the wilderness. **Deuteronomy 26.1-11** looks ahead to the end of Israel's time in the wilderness, when they 'come into the land'. **Psalm 91.1-2, 9-16** [or 91.1-11] (see _BCP+_) is quoted (by the devil) in the Gospel reading: 'For he shall give his angels charge over you, to keep you in all your ways.
-They shall bear you in their hands, lest you dash your foot against a stone' (11-12).
+* **Luke 4.1-13** is about Jesus being tempted by the devil in the wilderness, and quoting words from Deuteronomy in response. **Deuteronomy 26.1-11** looks ahead to the end of Israel's time in the wilderness, when they 'come into the land'. **Psalm 91.1-2, 9-16** [or 91.1-11] (see _BCP+_) is quoted (by the devil) in the Gospel reading: 'For he shall give his angels charge over you, to keep you in all your ways.
+They shall bear you in their hands, lest you dash your foot against a stone' (11-12). **Romans 10.8b-13** begins by quoting from Deuteronomy, and is about the 'word of faith' that brings salvation.

 ## Lent 2